 - This course is designed primarily for individuals working with or living with people who are socially isolated including seniors, people with disabilities and/or chronic health challenges, and youth.

-- However, the course is open to anyone, including family members and caregivers who have a loved-one with a disability
+- However, the course is open to anyone, including family members and caregivers who have a loved-one with a disability.

 Designed by Vickie Cammack, Plan Institute and PLAN co-founder, and the Plan Institute team.

 1 seat: $300.00 per seat